Using ArcGIS Urban in ArcGIS CityEngine allows you to do the following:

-The models are published to a Scene Layer and linked to the scenario.
+The models are published to a scene layer and can be linked to the scenario.

-- If a Scene Layer is already linked to the scenario you have the choice to replace it or not.
+- If the scene layer is linked to the scenario, you can choose to replace it.

-- After publishing is finished in CityEngine, the Scene Layer may not be immediately visible in ArcGIS Urban because the publishing is still running on ArcGIS Online.
+- When publishing is complete in CityEngine, the scene layer may not be immediately visible in ArcGIS Urban because the publishing is still running on ArcGIS Online.

-- If you want to see how the Scene Layer looks in ArcGIS Urban, you can click ArcGIS Urban > Open in Web browser in the main menu.
+- To see how the scene layer looks in ArcGIS Urban, click ArcGIS Urban > Open in Web browser in the main menu.
 This opens ArcGIS Urban in your browser and selects the imported plan or project.
-You need to sign in to ArcGIS Urban if you are not signed in.
+You must sign in to ArcGIS Urban.

 The default layers of the imported ArcGIS Urban plan contain buildings outside of its study area as design context.
 The default Existing scenario contains an Existing Buildings layer showing the existing conditions.
 All other scenarios contain a copy of the Existing Buildings layer, in which the buildings are removed on demolished or redeveloped parcels, and inside demolished areas defined in ArcGIS Urban.

 Note:Existing buildings can be imported into CityEngine if the Existing Building scene Layer has an accompanying feature layer.
 When a feature layer is not available, CityEngine suggests to download Open Street Map building footprints.